 What are the things that you need in order to be mentally happy?
 How much sleep do you need on average?
 If you’re more introverted at heart, you don’t need to go out every day or weekend.
 If you know you need time by yourself in the house for a day or two, go ahead and take that time.
 Perhaps you can even combine the two, meaning you can go relax alone in the city center where you are.

 Meditate and journal about your experiences and thoughts.
 You don’t have to copy everyone else.
 Figure out and do what’s best for you to have the best experience of your adolescent life.
+Special thanks to the Gilman Scholarship Program for making this experience possible!

 This post was contributed by Adrian Ogunbunmi, a Global Ambassador for Spring 2023.
 Adrian is a junior biology studies major studying abroad in Mexico City, Mexico.
 Read his first blog post here.